VishalThakur100/foodMood/README.md

 # foodmood a Food Ordering App
-Foodify is a food exploration app.
+foodMood is a food exploration app.
 # Steps to run it on your system
 1.Use git clone https://github.com/VishalThakur100/foodmood-app to clone the project.